Tuition and fees for 2020-21

 - Residency Fee$500

 The following tuition refund procedures apply to students who withdraw or are dismissed from the institution, change status from full-time to part-time, or reduce hours as a part-time student.
+Students with a posted credit balance may request a refund through MyGC.
+No refund is issued while there is an incomplete payment plan.
 Room refund rates apply to students who withdraw, are dismissed, or change from resident to commuter status.
 Meal plans are not refundable.

 Refund procedures for traditional undergraduate students

-Voluntary withdrawal: Students wishing to withdraw completely from the college initiate the process by contacting the Student Life Office (AD 14).
-The Dean of Students will direct the withdrawal process, including official notification to the academic advisor, registrar, resident director (if residence-hall student), Accounting Office, and Financial Aid Office.
+Voluntary withdrawal: Students wishing to withdraw completely from the college initiate the process by contacting the Associate VP for Retention (AD 12).
+The Associate VP will direct the withdrawal process, including official notification to the academic advisor, registrar, resident director (if residence-hall student), Accounting Office, and Financial Aid Office.
 Students who only reduce their hours of enrollment must contact their academic advisor and the registrar.

 Involuntary withdrawal: The registrar’s office establishes the last date of attendance for students who stop attending classes and do not follow withdrawal procedures.
 The registrar’s office contacts professors, the student’s advisor and residence life personnel to document the last date of attendance.

 Final settlement of financial aspects of the withdrawal process can take several weeks.
-A weekly tuition refund schedule is posted in the Accounting Office and at goshen.edu/financial-aid/refund.
+A weekly tuition refund schedule is posted at goshen.edu/financial-aid/refund.
 The refund percentage for the semester follows the federal regulations for refunding financial aid.
 There is no refund after the last day to withdraw with a “W” which is when 60 percent of the semester is completed.

 Room refund rates, following day one of any term, are prorated daily until the last date to withdraw with a “W.” No refunds are given after the “W” date.